Currituck County Regional Airport

 Currituck County Regional Airport (ICAO: KONX, FAA LID: ONX, formerly 9W7) is a county-owned, public-use airport in Currituck County, North Carolina, United States.
 It is located four nautical miles (5 mi, 7 km) south of the central business district of Currituck, North Carolina.
 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.
 It was previously known as Currituck County Airport or Currituck Regional Airport.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned ONX by the FAA but has no designation from the IATA (which assigned ONX to Enrique A. Jiménez Airport in Colón, Panama).
 The airport's ICAO identifier is KONX.

 History

 Currituck Regional Airport was built by the United States Army Air Forces about 1942, and was known as Barco Flight Strip.
 It was an emergency landing airfield for military aircraft on training flights.
 It was closed after World War II and was turned over for local government use by the War Assets Administration (WAA).
-In later years Currituck County took over airport operations.
+Between 1955 and 1959, when the airstrip was known as Maple Airstrip, it was used for drag races, some of which were sanctioned by the NHRA (National Hot Rod Association).
+However, this ended after a drag race crash on February 22, 1959, when a driver (Earl Layden) lost control of his car and crashed into spectators and their cars on the side of the airstrip.
+He and one spectator died, and several others were injured; after a subsequent lawsuit, the agency granting the lease to use the airstrip for racing terminated it (it was near a prison, and the agency thought spectators were providing contraband to the prisoners).
+In later years, Currituck County took over airport operations.
 In recent years, Currituck Regional Airport has experienced a constant increase in aircraft based at this field.